 - Emails, or any form of instant messaging or text message communication, between [names] (including personal emails to the extent that they were used for work purposes)

-In the event that you do not disclose any of the documents mentioned above, I would be grateful if you could confirm that a search has been conducted and no results have been found.
-I may in due course, request sight of the search terms that were used and the results of the searches conducted.
+If you do not disclose any of the above documents, please confirm that a search has been conducted and that no results have been found.
+I may in future ask to see the search terms used and the results of the searches carried out.

-If you need advice on dealing with this request, the Information Commissioner’s Office can assist you and can be contacted on 0303 123 1113 or at ico.org.uk
+Should you want further information on dealing with subject access requests, the Information Commissioner’s Office can assist you (telephone: 0303 123 1113 or at ico.org.uk).